DiTo97/gol/README.md

 ### Sample usage

-Run any binary with the `-h` flag to learn the expected usage.
+Run any binary with the `-h` flag to learn its expected usage.